Tender-9/wflow/README.md

 # wflow
-A tiny Hyprland plugin for navigating windows and workspaces
+A tiny **broken** Hyprland plugin for navigating windows and workspaces

 ## Configuration